bpmn-io/bpmn.io/src/blog/2023/010-reworked-element-selection.md

 ---

 <p class="introduction">
-  The latest releases ship of our [BPMN](https://github.com/bpmn-io/bpmn-js) and [DMN](https://github.com/bpmn-io/bpmn-js) toolkits ship with a reworked selection UI.
-That improved UI makes diagram element selection more ergonomic and less verbose.
+  The latest releases ship of our [BPMN](https://github.com/bpmn-io/bpmn-js) and [DMN](https://github.com/bpmn-io/dmn-js) toolkits ship with a reworked selection UI.
+The improved UI makes diagram element selection more ergonomic and less verbose.
 </p>

 <!-- continue -->

 Selection is an integral part of the core modeling UX.
 It has to work; you come across it immediately, and it leaves a lasting impression.
 Recent releases of our modeling toolkit simplify selection following the selected element's shape.
-We think the change results in a less verbose look and feel and clearly distinguishes single-element selections and multi-selection:
+The change results in a less verbose look and feel and clearly distinguishes single-element selections and multi-selection:

 <div class="figure full-size">
   <a href="https://demo.bpmn.io/s/start">